TomasSt88/LWC_Portfolio_SFDC/README.md

+Pre deployment step: Allow digital experience sites and create new empty LWR site (fill name, and URL with portolio)

+Post deployment step: Repository consist from LWC, Classes and static resouces for LWC components.
+There is needed to Add ContactMe Apex controller for external admin profile (profile used in Digital experience community page)

 # Salesforce DX Project: Next Steps

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.